 If site visitors need assistance related to court records or other judicial matters, they can contact the New York State Unified Court System by email, phone, or mail.

-How to Obtain New York Bankruptcy Records
+How To Obtain New York Bankruptcy Records

 People searching for state bankruptcy records can find them in three different bankruptcy courts: